apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     slower follower syncs when sync is done using transaction log.
     This is because leader has to scan through the appropriate log file on disk to find the transaction to start sync from.
-    This feature is turned off by this default and snapCount is the only value that limits transaction log size.
-When enabled Zookeeper will roll the log when either of the limit is hit.
+    This feature is turned off by this default and snapCount and snapSize are the only values that limit transaction log size.
+When enabled Zookeeper will roll the log when any of the limits is hit.
     Please note that actual log size can exceed this value by the size of the serialized transaction.
 On the other hand, if this value is set too close to (or smaller than) **preAllocSize**,